 - What content is in the repository?

 - What are the benefits to UC in participating in this project?

-The HathiTrust is an inter-institutional repository of primarily mass-digitized books.
+HathiTrust is an inter-institutional repository of primarily mass-digitized books and serials.
 The repository supports both preservation and access, with a range of access services encompassing permitted uses of books digitized by Google and full access to public domain content.

 2. What does the name HathiTrust mean?

 Hathi (pronounced hah-tee) is the Hindi word for elephant, an animal highly regarded for its memory, wisdom, and strength.
 Trust is a core value of research libraries and one of their greatest assets.
 In combination, the words convey the key benefits researchers can expect from a first-of-its-kind shared digital repository.

 The HathiTrust began in late 2008 as an outgrowth of the University of Michigan’s local MBooks repository (which contains UM’s books digitized by Google).
 It was initially re-conceived as a shared repository of the Committee on Institutional Cooperation (CIC) institutions.
 The University of Michigan, University of California, and the 13 Universities of the Committee on Institutional Cooperation (CIC) are the original founding partners.

 Including the original partners (the University of California, the University of Michigan, and the 13 CIC universities), HathiTrust partners now include over 90 colleges and universities from the United States and around the world.

 Because of the size and scale of the UC libraries' mass digitization program, UC was invited to become a lead partner in the project.
 UC has significant representation at all levels of governance.
 CDL coordinates UC's participation and devotes resources to the ongoing development of access and preservation services.